 Our group is exploring questions in collective intelligence of social animals, by working closely with experimental biologists and bringing to the investigation the tools from computer science and AI.
 Our goal is to develop new models that help us understand decentralized cooperation: how it works in biology and how to engineer similar robotic systems.
 We have several ongoing projects:

-PEOPLE: Daniel Colovi (current), Nicole Carey (current), Jordan Kennedy (current), Paul Bardunias (SUNY), Ben Green, Mira Radeva, Kirstin Petersen and our collaborators listed above.
+PEOPLE: Dr. Helen McCreery (current), Jordan Kennedy (current), Dr. Daniel Colovi, Dr. Nicole Carey, Ben Green, Kirstin Petersen and our collaborating labs listed above.